santurini/santurini/README.md

 Pursuing the MSc in Data Science @ La Sapienza, University of Rome.\
 Mainly focused on Machine Learning/Neural Networks and Data Science applied to Complex Systems.\
-My favorite fields are Astronomy, Video Games, Music and Motorsport but I'm open to anything that might stimulate my curiosity and interest.\
+My favorite fields are Astronomy, Video Games, Music and Motorsport but I'm pretty open to anything.\
 Down below you can find more infos about me and my projects, enjoy!

 ### My Contacts